camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 - *Output Entry*: Used to specify the output of a rule in a decision table.
 The default language for output entries in the DMN engine is `JUEL`.

+The default expression language of a [DMN decision literal expression] can also be configured, the default in the DMN engine is `JUEL`.

 Read more about the default expressions in the corresponding [section][expressions].